jasonrundell/arcline/docs/ARCHITECTURE.md

 ## System Architecture

-ARCline is built as a Next.js application with the following architecture:
+ARC Line is built as a Next.js application with the following architecture:

 ```
 ┌─────────────────┐